The SpongeBob Movie: Sponge on the Run: Cast

-Pearl Krabs (voiced by Lori Alan) also appears in a deleted scene that is included on the film's Blu-Ray release.

 Production

 Development

 In a February 2015 interview discussing The SpongeBob Movie: Sponge Out of Waters success at the box office, Megan Colligan, president of worldwide distribution and marketing at Paramount Pictures, stated the possibility of a third film was "a good bet."
-In another interview, Paramount vice-chairman Rob Moore remarked, "Hopefully, it won't take 10 years to make another film," in reference to the time passed between The SpongeBob SquarePants Movie (2004) and its 2015 sequel.
+In another interview, Paramount vice-chairman Rob Moore remarked, "Hopefully, it won't take 10 years to make another film.", in reference to the time passed between The SpongeBob SquarePants Movie (2004) and its 2015 sequel.
 Later in 2015, it was revealed that Paramount was developing sequels to its franchises, including another SpongeBob film.

 The film was initially scheduled for release in 2019, before being delayed to 2020.
 By January 2016, Jonathan Aibel and Glenn Berger, who previously wrote for Sponge Out of Water, had been hired to write the film.

 In March 2017, Paramount president Marc Evans announced that the studio would work closely with Viacom on its TV brands, including the SpongeBob film.
 During the same month, Yahoo!
 Entertainment stated that the film would be titled The SpongeBob Movie.

 In April 2018, the film's official title was revealed as The SpongeBob Movie: It's a Wonderful Sponge, and SpongeBob co-developer Tim Hill was announced as director and writer for the film.
 It was reported later in the year that the film would be written by Aibel, Berger, and Michael Kvamme.
 The principal cast – Tom Kenny, Bill Fagerbakke, Clancy Brown, Mr. Lawrence, Rodger Bumpass, Carolyn Lawrence, Jill Talley, Mary Jo Catlett, and Lori Alan – all reprise the roles as their respective characters from the series and the previous films including, Antonio Raul Corbo, Niketa Calame, Jack Gore, Presley Williams and Jason Maybaum as Young SpongeBob, Patrick, Sandy and Squidward respectively.
 In October 2018, at the VIEW Conference in Turin, Italy, Paramount Animation president Mireille Soria revealed the plot for the film.
 The same day, Hans Zimmer was announced as the composer for the film, while Paris and Montreal-based Mikros Image would handle animation for the film, which would be created entirely through computer animation.

 On June 12, 2019, it was announced that Reggie Watts and Awkwafina were added to the cast while Cyndi Lauper and Rob Hyman, who wrote a song for The SpongeBob Musical, would be writing original songs for the film.
 It was also announced that Mia Michaels would be choreographing and Ali Dee Theodore would add an original song for the film.
 The next day, Snoop Dogg announced on Jimmy Kimmel Live! that he would be in the film.

 On November 12, 2019, it was revealed that the film's title was changed from It's a Wonderful Sponge to Sponge on the Run, along with the casting of Keanu Reeves.